 Core (Mandatory) courses

-Please see the Detailed Course Guide for further particulars and optional courses.
+Please refer to the Detailed Course Guide (above) for further particulars and optional courses.

 Recent publications resulting from MSc research projects (student co-authors high-lighted):

 Kampouris , T .
 E., Porter, J. S., Sanderson, W. S. (2019) Calli nectes sapidus Rathbun, 1896 (Brachyura: Portunidae): An assessment on its diet and foraging behaviour, Thermaikos Gulf, NW Aegean Sea, Greece: Evidence for ecological and economic impacts.
 Crustacean research 48:23-37.
 Gore, M.,

 Abels, L., Wasik, S., Saddler, L., Ormond, R., 2018.
 Are close-following and breaching behaviours by basking sharks at aggregation sites related to courtship? , 1-13.